Does an appetizer on a disposable pick, single-serving style, that is both sweet and tangy sound yummy + easy?

 Bacon-Wrapped Water Chestnuts

-Crunchy and fiber-filled and totally yummy raw, what is the food I am describing?
+Crunchy and fiber-filled and totally yummy raw, what food I am describing?

 Did you know that a water chestnut is low in calories, high in fiber, and has zero fat in it?